Bursaries, Scholarships and Awards

 The 2022 Australian Advanced 1 Bursary

-Recognising the huge importance of nurturing and providing opportunities for creativity in young dancers, the Australian Advanced 1 Bursary is held annually and the award, if made, is provided for further Classical Ballet training in the Royal Academy of Dance method and associated pre-professional training upon agreement with the Royal Academy of Dance.
+All entries must be made on the official application via TryBooking.
+The Bursary is held annually and the award, if made, is provided for further classical ballet training in the Royal Academy of Dance syllabus and associated pre-professional training upon agreement with the Royal Academy of Dance.
 The Bursary is offered at the discretion of the Academy.

 Candidates must fulfill the following by the closing date of Bursary: